LucDuponcheelAtGitHub/PSBP/README.md

 The `PSBP` library type classes are binary type constructor classes.

-REcall that I simply called them classes.
+Recall that I simply called them classes.

 I use few naming and showing conventions